 The Board does not have a policy of limiting the tenure of any Director as the Board does not consider that a Director's length of service reduces their ability to act independently of the Manager.
-As such, Thomas Chambers has been a Director of the Company for more than nine years and is still considered to be an independent Director.

-The AIC Code requires that all Directors submit themselves for re-election annually, therefore in accordance with the AIC Code, Fiona Wollocombe, Thomas Chambers and Swarupa Pathakji will offer themselves for re-election at the forthcoming AGM.
+The AIC Code requires that all Directors submit themselves for re-election annually, therefore in accordance with the AIC Code, Ben Larkin, Lyn Goleby, Lord O'Shaughnessy and Patrick Reeve will offer themselves for re-election.

-The Directors have a range of business and financial skills, including serving on the boards of other investment companies, which are relevant to the Company; these are described in the Board of Directors section of this Report, on page 40.
+The Directors have a range of business and financial skills, including serving on the boards of other companies, which are relevant to the Company; these are described in the Board of Directors section on page 40.
 All of the Directors have demonstrated that they have sufficient time, skill and experience to acquit their Board responsibilities and to work together effectively.
 Directors are provided with key information on the Company's activities, including regulatory and statutory requirements, and internal controls, by the Manager.
 The Board has access to secretarial advice and compliance services by the Manager, who is responsible for ensuring that Board procedures are followed and applicable procedures complied with.
 All Directors are able to take independent professional advice in furtherance of their duties if necessary.
 The Company has in place Directors' & Officers' Liability Insurance.

-The Directors have considered diversity in relation to the composition of the Board and have concluded that its membership is diverse in relation to gender, experience and balance of skills.
-Further details on diversity can be found on page 47.
-Details on the recruitment of new Directors can be found in the Nomination Committee section on pages 56 and 57.
+The Directors have considered diversity in relation to the composition of the Board and have concluded that its membership is diverse in relation to experience and balance of skills.
+Further details on the recruitment of new Directors can be found in the Nomination Committee section on page 56.

-The Board met four times during the year as part of its regular programme of Board meetings, with all Directors attending each meeting who were appointed at the time.
+The Board met four times during the year as part of its regular programme of Board meetings, with all Directors attending each meeting.
 A sub-committee of the Board comprising at least two Directors met during the year to allot shares issued under the Dividend Reinvestment Scheme and the Albion VCTs' Top Up Offers and also met during the year to approve the terms and contents of the Offers document under the Albion VCTs' Prospectus Top Up Offers.
 There is regular contact between individual members of the Board.
 Representatives of the Manager attend Board meetings and participate in Board discussions, other than on matters where there might be a perceived conflict of interest between the Manager and the Company.